Full list of London theatre productions affected by coronavirus

 Please do not contact us to request a refund.
 We are extremely busy and your enquiry will not be processed any quicker, as we will work through refunds automatically as performances are cancelled.
 We thank you for your patience and understanding in these unprecedented times.
 If you have a question regarding a ticket booking with LondonTheatre.co.uk, please consult our information page.

-West End: All West End theatres owned by Nimax Theatres cancelled performances from 5 November to 2 December.
-This includes:
+West End All West End theatres owned by Nimax Theatres have suspended performances to 1 March 2021.
+This includes: Apollo Theatre, Duchess Theatre, Garrick Theatre, Lyric Theatre, Palace Theatre and Vaudeville Theatre.

-All ATG venues are closed to 17 Jan.
-2021.
-This includes the Amabassadors Theatre, Apollo Victoria Theatre, Duke of York's Theatre, Fortune Theatre, Harold Pinter Theatre, Lyceum Theatre, Phoenix Theatre, Piccadilly Theatre, Playhouse Theatre, Savoy Theatre and the newly announced Trafalgar Theatre.
+All ATG venues are closed to 3 April.
+This includes: Amabassadors Theatre, Apollo Victoria Theatre, Duke of York's Theatre, Fortune Theatre, Harold Pinter Theatre, Lyceum Theatre, Phoenix Theatre, Piccadilly Theatre, Playhouse Theatre, Savoy Theatre and the newly announced Trafalgar Theatre.

-West End theatres closed until further notice include: Adelphi Theatre, Aldwych Theatre, Arts Theatre, Cambridge Theatre, Criterion Theatre, Gielgud Theatre, Gillian Lynne Theatre, Her Majesty's Theatre, London Coliseum, London County Hall, Novello Theatre, Peacock Theatre, Prince Edward Theatre, Prince of Wales Theatre, Shaftesbury Theatre, St. Martins Theatre, Theatre Royal Drury Lane, Theatre Royal Haymarket, Victoria Palace Theatre, Wyndham's Theatre.
+West End theatres closed until further notice include: Adelphi Theatre, Aldwych Theatre, Arts Theatre, Cambridge Theatre, Criterion Theatre, Gielgud Theatre, Gillian Lynne Theatre, Her Majesty's Theatre, London Coliseum, London County Hall, Novello Theatre, Noel Coward Theatre, Peacock Theatre, Prince Edward Theatre, Prince of Wales Theatre, Shaftesbury Theatre, St. Martins Theatre, Victoria Palace Theatre, Wyndham's Theatre.

 The Old Vic: will livestream performances of A Christmas Carol, starring Andrew Lincoln as Ebenezer Scrooge.
 For more information, read here.
 Previously, performances of Endgame, 4000 Miles and Local Hero were cancelled.